 Yemen’s conflict has killed tens of thousands of people, mostly civilians, relief agencies say.

-More than 24 million Yemenis, or more than two thirds of the population, need aid, according to the United Nations which describes the conflict as “the world’s worst humanitarian crisis”.
+Over 24 million Yemenis, or more than two thirds of the population, need aid, according to the United Nations, which describes the conflict as “the world’s worst humanitarian crisis”.

 On April 10, Yemen announces its first case of the new coronavirus, in a southern government-controlled province.